jieny/solutions/README.md

 </dd>
     <dd>3.&nbsp;&nbsp;In this article, the green part belongs to the PS command line.
 Please copy it, paste it into the "Terminal" dialog box, and press Enter to start running;</dd>
     <dd>4.&nbsp;&nbsp;When there is .ps1, right-click the file and select Run as PowerShell, or copy the path and paste it into "Terminal" or "PowerShell ISE" to run.
-For the path with a colon, add the & character in the command line, example: & "D:\ Yi.Solutions\_Encapsulation\_SIP.ps1"</dd>
+For the path with a colon, add the & character in the command line, example: <code>& "D:\ Yi.Solutions\_Encapsulation\_SIP.ps1"</code></dd>
   </dl>

 <br>